 2. Deactivate All Installed Plugins

-Most of the WordPress problems are solved by deactivating WordPress plugins.
-Deactivating all plugins may fix error too many redirects issue in wordpress.
+Most of WordPress problems are solved by deactivating WordPress plugins.
+Deactivating all plugins may fix the error of ‘too many redirects issue in WordPress’.

 Navigate to Plugins -> Installed Plugins and select all plugins.